H. David Rogers, 77, of Urbana passed away May 27th at Rush University Medical Center surrounded by loved ones.

 The family has requested that memorials be directed to the Door County Community Foundation; the University of Illinois Foundation for the E. Louise and H. David Rogers JBT Scholarship Fund (341407); or to an organization's of the donor’s choice.
 Please send contributions to the Door County Community Foundation to: the H.David Rogers Memorial Fund at Door County Community Foundation, Inc., 222 N. 3rd Ave, Sturgeon Bay, WI 54235 or at https://bit.ly/2XbL0BF.
 Please send JBT Contributions to the UI Foundation, Harker Hall, 1305 Green Street, Urbana, IL 61801.
 Contributions may be provided online at www.giving.illinois.edu.Include H.David Rogers JBT Scholarship Fund in the other field of the giving form.

 Condolences may be offered at renner-wikoffchapel.com.

-To send flowers to H.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of H. David Rogers, please visit our floral store.